-\textit{\textbf{Non-standard Auxiliary Modules.}} While \sys enables modular evaluation of Mobile GUI Agents, it does not fully support all possible modules in the field.
-Several prior works have introduced unique modules such as planning modules \cite{mapagent, agents2, mobile-agent-E, splanner}, memory modules~\cite{mobilegpt, autodroid, appagent}, or specialized inference pipeline~\cite{autodroid2, v-droid} that deviates from standard action driven agentic workflows.
-These auxiliary modules can significantly enhance agent performance but often rely on task-specific assumptions or specialized designs, making them incompatible with the standardized evaluation pipeline.
+\textit{\textbf{Non-standard Auxiliary Modules.}} While \sys supports modular evaluation of Mobile GUI Agents, it does not cover all possible modules used in prior work.
+Several studies have introduced specialized components such as planning modules~\cite{mapagent, agents2, mobile-agent-E, splanner}, memory modules~\cite{mobilegpt, autodroid, appagent}, or inference pipelines~\cite{autodroid2, v-droid} that deviate from standard action-driven agent workflows.
+These auxiliary modules can substantially improve performance, but they often rely on task-specific assumptions or specialized designs that make them difficult to integrate into a standardized evaluation pipeline.
 Nevertheless, \sys is designed to be easily extensible.
-Custom modules can be appended to the framework with minimal engineering effort, allowing future studies to evaluate such specialized components under a unified and reproducible benchmarking setup.
+Custom modules can be added with minimal engineering effort, enabling future work to evaluate such specialized components within a unified and reproducible benchmarking setup.

-\textbf{Heterogeneous Model Configurations.} While our modular evaluation primarily focuses on performance differences arising from module configurations, assigning different underlying LFMs to individual sub-agents or modules (e.g., history generation, reflection) could also introduce significant performance differences.
-For example, the history generator or reflection agent could employ a more capable model (e.g., GPT-5) to enhance context interpretation or error recovery, while the core agent could rely on a lighter-weight model (e.g., GPT-4.1 Mini) to reduce latency and cost.
-This selective allocation of model could potentially yield better overall performance–cost trade-offs.
-However, supporting such heterogeneity would dramatically expand the combinatorial search space, making comprehensive evaluation beyond the scope of this work.
-We leave the systematic exploration of these hybrid configurations as an important direction for future work.
+\textit{\textbf{Multi-app task.}} While various benchmarks\cite{gui-odyssey, mvisubench, androidworld, spabench} support multi-app tasks, the current dataset focuses on single-application scenarios.
+The benchmark is highly scalable, enabling new multi-app datasets—easily created by non-experts using a simple annotation tool—to integrate seamlessly without modifications to the core system.